Welcome to Year 6's Class Page

 The children attend two full transition days at the High School and have school-based visits from Chesterton Community Sports College staff to ensure a smooth pathway into their next stage of education.

 Year Six also have visitors in to support their learning.
 Tween Safe deliver important information about e-safety, on-line risks and ensuring children understand how to keep themselves safe.
 The Road Safety team deliver clear advice about transition to high school and road awareness.
+The topics are further enriched through class trips.

 Key Information for Year Six